Subscribe

 If your cat seems depressed, don’t fret.
 There are many things you can do to help them improve their mental health and turn things around.

-Giving your cat new toys to play with can help excite them.
-Fishing pole toys they can chase are great to entice them along with puzzle toys filled with tasty treats.
+Consider a toy rotation — Giving your cat new toys to play with can help excite them.
+Fishing pole toys they can chase are great, along with puzzle toys filled with tasty treats.
 You can also offer them a cat tunnel or a cat tree to play in.

-There are supplements for cats that contain l-theanine and l-tryptophan that increase serotonin in a cat’s brain to help with depression.
-Cat owners can also try a natural supplement like Bach Rescue Remedy which helps relieve stress in pets.
+Give them supplements — Some supplements, such as Composure Chews for cats, contain l-theanine and l-tryptophan, among other ingredients, that may increase serotonin in a cat’s brain to help ease anxiety.
+Cat owners can also try a natural supplement like Bach Rescue Remedy, which helps relieve stress in pets.

-If you haven’t had any luck in helping cheer your kitty up, you can talk to your veterinarian.
-They may recommend medication to give your cat some relief from anxiety or depression.
-They may also perform tests to rule out any illnesses that may be contributing to your cat’s depression.
+Consider medications — If you haven’t had any luck in cheering your kitty up and all medical causes have been ruled out, your veterinarian may recommend prescription medication to give your cat some relief from anxiety or depression.

 Frequently asked questions